manjiridatar/MNIST-Fashion-Classification-with-TensorFlow/README.md

 # MNIST-Fashion-Classification-with-TensorFlow

-This repository contains a notebook with basic implementation of CNN image classification algorithms using TensorFlow.
+This repository contains a notebook with basic implementation of CNN image classification algorithms using TensorFlow for the MNIST Fashion dataset.
+This dataset is built into Keras and can be loaded using the load_data function on tf.keras.datasets.fashion_mnist

 Two models are created and evaluated: